niranjanblank/LACrimeDataAnalysis/DataAnalysisReport.md

 efficient tools for data cleaning.

 The data set consist of the following columns related to the crime reported.
-Sure, based on your provided column names and common conventions in crime datasets, here's a brief explanation of each:* DR_NO: This is likely a unique identifier for each crime report.

 | Column Name | Description |
 | ----------- | ----------- |